winedarksea/AutoTS/extended_tutorial.md

 Of these, numpy and pandas are critical.
 Limited functionality should exist without scikit-learn.
-Full functionality should be maintained without statsmodels, albeit with fewer available models.
+	* Sklearn needed for categorical to numeric, some detrends/transformers, horizontal generalization, numerous models Full functionality should be maintained without statsmodels, albeit with fewer available models.

 `pip install autots['additional']`